MiriamLL/seamonas/README.md

 The goal of seamonas is to provide tools to make plots of the North Sea

-# 1. Intro
+# Intro

 Contains data:
 - Data from a random generated survey in CRS 3035 and CRS 4326
-- A grid generated using the function create_grid in CRS 3035
+- Data from random generated densities - A grid generated using the function create_grid in CRS 3035

-Contains functions:
+Contains functions for spatial analyses:
 - transform_survey
 - subset_grid
 - grid_densities

+Contains function to plot:
 - plot_density
 - add_breaks
 - add_legend
 - add_theme

-# 2. Installation
+# Installation

 You can install the development version of seamonas from [GitHub](https://github.com/) with: